pastav/captcha_recognition_padded/README.md

     This will get the csv from the flle system, and then loop over the rows and download each png file.
     It will retry every file if the server drops the request till the file is downloaded.

+    Change the shortname inside the script.

-2. Generate the captchas:
+3. Generate the captchas:

     python3 generate_1_to_length.py --width 128 --height 64 --length 6 --symbols symbols.txt --count 20000 --output-dir training_data

     This will generate captchas from length 1-6 and count 20000*6 (number of captchas)*(length of captcha)

-3. Train the model:
+4. Train the model:

     nohup python3 train_server.py --width 128 --height 64 --symbols symbols.txt --length 6 --batch-size 32 --epochs 15 --output-model best_greyscale --train-dataset training_data --validate-dataset validation_data > out.txt 2>&1 </dev/null &